tomluc/Pinax-camera-model/README.md

 # Pinax calibration for underwater SLAM
 "The Pinax-Model for Accurate and Efficient Refraction Correction of Underwater Cameras in Flat-Pane Housings" code release

-In this version, the PinAx camera model is used to model underwater refraction for underwater SLAM This version has been tested with Ubuntu 20.04 running with UTM VM for mac M1.
+In this version, the PinAx camera model is used to model underwater refraction for underwater SLAM.
+This version has been tested with Ubuntu 20.04 running with UTM VM for mac M1.

 # Build in ROS